This walk was developed by fifth graders at the Harvard/Kent Elementary School in Charlestown in 2017.

 - Site 7: 73 High Street/MGH Clinic

-- Margaret James was an herbalist and a midwife.
+- Margaret Jones was an herbalist and a midwife.
 She was accused of witchcraft and was tried, found guilty, and hanged.
 She was the first person in Massachusetts Bay Colony to be executed for witchcraft.

 Harriet Kezia Hunt was the first woman to practice medicine in the United States.
 She formed the Ladies Physiological Society in 1853.
 She spent many years lecturing on the abolition of slavery as well as women’s rights.